-If Section 1004 (1) BGB is nevertheless deemed applicable, the requirements for this claim are not met.
+If § 1004 (1) BGB is nevertheless deemed applicable, the requirements for this claim are not met.

-The plaintiff had not sufficiently demonstrated a serious threat to property in the sense of an imminent, acute danger.
+The plaintiff has not sufficiently demonstrated a serious threat to property in the sense of an imminent, acute danger.
 The mere abstract danger of flooding is not sufficient to justify a claim for defense.
-It, the defendant, denied that the lagoon currently posed a high or acute risk of flooding and that an outburst of the lake could be expected at any time.
+It, the defendant, denies that the lagoon currently poses a high or acute risk of flooding and that an outburst of the lake could be expected at any time.
 In particular, the possibility of a dam bursting is disputed.
-The installation of the overflow pipes in May 2012 had lowered the water level by 4.30 m in the four subsequent months; by June 2015, the water volume had been reduced to 12 million m.
-After all this, there was no danger to the plaintiff's property.
+The installation of the overflow pipes in May 2012 has lowered the water level by 4.30 m in the four subsequent months; by June 2015, the water volume has been reduced to 12 million m3.
+After all this, there is no danger to the plaintiff's property.